Antipsychotic: Mechanism of action

 Atypical antipsychotic drugs have a similar blocking effect on D_{2} receptors; however, most also act on serotonin receptors, especially 5-HT_{2A} and 5-HT_{2C} receptors.
 Both clozapine and quetiapine appear to bind just long enough to elicit antipsychotic effects but not long enough to induce extrapyramidal side effects and prolactin hypersecretion.
 5-HT_{2A} antagonism increases dopaminergic activity in the nigrostriatal pathway, leading to a lowered extrapyramidal side effect liability among the atypical antipsychotics.

 Xanomeline/trospium chloride was approved for medical use in the United States in September 2024.
 It was the first antipsychotic to not act on D_{2} receptors.
 The mechanism of action instead relies on xanomeline's functional selectivity for the M1 and M4 muscarinic receptors, with trospium chloride, a peripherally selective antimuscarinic added to counteract xanomeline's unwanted peripheral muscarinic effects.

-Through the ability of most antipsychotics to antagonize 5-HT_{2A} serotonin pathways enabling a sensitisation of postsynaptic serotonin receptors, MDMA exposure can be more intense because it has more excitatory receptors to activate.
-The same effect can be observed with the D_{2} antagonizing with normal amphetamine (with this just being hypothetical as there is the fact that antipsychotics sensitize receptors, with exact these postsynaptic receptors (5-HT_{2A}, D_{2}) being flooded by the respective neurotransmitter (serotonin, dopamine) from amphetamine exposure).